← All posts

 The Cases You're Losing

-The uncomfortable reality is that most firms don't know how many qualified cases they're losing to intake form friction, because they can't measure what they never captured.
+The uncomfortable reality is that most firms do not know how many qualified cases they are losing to intake form friction, because they cannot measure what they never captured.

 The visitor who abandoned the form doesn't show up in any report.
 They didn't submit, so there's no lead record.
 They didn't call, so there's no phone log.
 They went back to Google, found another firm, and retained someone else.
 From the first firm's perspective, that visitor never existed.

-No amount of additional ad spend produces that return — faster follow-up beats more leads when it comes to actual retained clients.
-The highest-leverage marketing investment most firms can make is fixing the form that their existing traffic is already reaching.
+Additional ad spend does not fix a broken intake step.
+Faster follow-up beats more leads when the real problem is conversion after inquiry.
+The highest-leverage marketing investment for many firms is fixing the form their existing traffic already reaches.

 The Form as a System, Not a Page Element

 When intake is a system, the firm can measure it: form completion rate, time to first response, follow-up completion rate, conversion rate from submission to consultation to retained client.
-When intake is a form on a website that sends an email, none of those measurements are possible.
+When intake is a form on a website that sends an email, those measurements are much harder.
 The firm knows how many people submitted.
-It doesn't know how many started and quit.
-It doesn't know how long it took to respond.
-It doesn't know which submissions became clients.
+It does not know how many started and quit.
+It does not know how long it took to respond.
+It does not know which submissions became clients.